lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 -   __Can I run Rdaemon, R.app, or R in the terminal at the same time?__

     Yes.
 Rdaemon should not interfere R.app or R running in the Terminal.
-The only thing which won't work is the usage of Rdaemon together with the remote bundle "R Console (R.app)" if Rdaemon had plotted something in a Quartz device a helper application is open.
+The only thing which won't work is the usage of Rdaemon together with the remote bundle "R Console (R.app)" if Rdaemon had plotted something in a Quartz device (It makes usage of an helper application).
 "R Console (R.app)" is using AppleScript to interact with R.app.
 Unfortunately this helper application and R.app have the same AppleScript name "R".

 # Main Bundle Maintainer

-***Date: Nov 24 2008***
+***Date: Jan 13 2009***

 <pre>
 -  Hans-Jörg Bibiko&nbsp;&nbsp;<a href="mailto:bibiko@eva.mpg.de">bibiko@eva.mpg.de</a>